aml-org/amf/adrs/0014-avro-support.md

 ## Consequences / Constraints

-The validation plugins differ in interfaces and implementations, and each has some constraints:
+The validation libraries differ in interfaces and implementations, and each has some constraints:

-### JVM avro validation plugin
+### JVM avro validation library
 - validation per se is not supported, we try to parse an avro schema and throw parsing results if there are any
   - this means it's difficult to have location of where the error is thrown, we may give an approximate location from our end post-validation
 - when a validation is thrown, the rest of the file is not being searched for more validations
   - this is particularly important in large avro schemas, where many errors can be found but only one is shown

-### Both JVM & JS validation plugins
+### Both JVM & JS validation libraries
 - `"default"` values are not being validated when the type is `bytes`, `map`, or `array`
 - the validator treats as invalid an empty array as the default value for arrays (`"default": []`) even though the [Avro Schema Specification](https://avro.apache.org/docs/1.12.0/specification) has some examples with it
-- if an avro record has a field that is a union that includes the root record itself (recursive reference) we fail to validate payloads (default value or payload validation) against that 'recursive union field' correctly.
-The root record works correctly.
-In the future we'll try to ignore the cases that we are now failing and/or show a warning instead.
+- avro schemas of type union are not valid at the root level of the schema, but they are accepted as field types in a record or items in an array.
+For this reason, it is not possible to generate a `PayloadValidator` for an avro union shape.
 - the avro libraries are very restrictives with the allowed characters in naming definition (names of records for example).
 They only allow letters, numbers and `_` chars.
 We are not modifying this behavior.